 Let’s start with the basics of what we know.
 The engine is a 1.9 Liter, two stroke with a 115, 140 and 150 horsepower option.
 Like their big brothers, you get the unique Evinrude G2 cowling with replaceable panels.
 And, there is an option for the iSteer, integrated hydraulic steering.
-The gearcase houses a 2.08:1 gear ratio, and RPM range is 5000 to 6000 RPM.
+The new 4.25” gearcase houses a 2.08:1 gear ratio, with a side water pickup that is set low and closer to the leading edge, for better water flow, allowing for an increase in engine height.
+RPM range is 5000 to 6000 RPM for the 3 cylinder compact two stroke.
 Those are competitive specs.
-The gears are housed in a new 4.25 lower unit.
 All engines come in 20 inch and 25 inch shaft lengths.

 Another engineering effort into reducing noise, vibration and harshness (NVH) was the cowling, it has removable panels, but has a sound deadening modular design.
 Evinrude designed robust engine mounts to reduce vibration.
 Plus, the unique 3 cylinder has balancing gears at each end of the crankshaft, to smooth everything out.
 I personally love the effort into balancing, using good acoustic design to reduce noise, but most outboards use mounts that are too soft, making it seem like you’re steering an old car with worn ball joints.